 With this type of filing, most of your unsecured debt is discharged, or wiped away.
 And the process takes only a few months.

 There’s a big hitch, of course.

-You can keep assets deemed “essential,” like your car (as long as it’s not too fancy), necessary clothing and household items, and pension income.
+You can keep assets that are exempt, like your car (as long as it doesn’t have too much equity), necessary clothing and household items, and pension income.

 You have to give up other property of value, like investments, expensive clothing and most jewelry.
 If you have a Rembrandt, it would be sold to help pay your creditors.